Water polo's Jesse Smith makes 5th US Olympic team - WHIZ News

 The 21-year-old Daube is considered one of the best young players in the world.
 He played for Olympiacos in Greece this season, alongside fellow U.S. attacker Max Irving.

 Hooper, 24, brings some offensive punch after he scored 245 goals for the University of California, ranking second on the school’s career list behind three-time Olympian Chris Humbert.
-Hooper’s mother, Mimi, was born in Kumakura in Japan.
+Hooper’s mother, Mimi, was born in Kumakura, Japan.

 Vavic also made his first Olympic team.
 Vavic’s father, Jovan, is awaiting trial after pleading not guilty to fraud and conspiracy charges after he was arrested as part of a college admissions bribery scandal.